apache/druid/docs/querying/lookups.md

 ]
 ```

-A `GET` request to `/druid/v1/lookups/introspect/{lookupId}/values"` will return the list of values.
+Send a `GET` request to `/druid/v1/lookups/introspect/{lookupId}/values` to return the list of values.
+For example:

-ex: `GET /druid/v1/lookups/introspect/nato-phonetic/values`
+`GET /druid/v1/lookups/introspect/nato-phonetic/values`
 ```
 [
     "Alfa",